mauno-j-ronkko/sharkC64/docs/ide/starting.md

    You may then have to click the file with right mouse button and choose an option to run it.
 4. The integrated development environment for the sharkC64 should open with a greeting dialog.
    ![Welcome](../images/welcome.png)
-5. Click the OK button, and you should see the home screen (captured on version 0.3)
+5. Click the OK button, and you should see the home screen
    ![Home screen](../images/home-screen.png)

 The sharkC64 IDE comes bundled with examples.
 When you start the sharkC64 IDE for the first time, it will